 My personal journey with stress started from around seven years old with IBS and overthinking.
 Panic attacks started in my early teens, with anxiety, self-harming, people pleasing, emotional eating and drinking following soon after.
-Then in my late 20's came overwhelm, imposter syndrome, insomnia, skin issues, brain fog, headaches, fatigue and then ending rather spectacularly with burnout at 32.
+Then in my late 20's came overwhelm, imposter syndrome, insomnia, skin issues, brain fog, headaches, fatigue and then hitting a wall at 32.

 I felt a strange combination of numbness mixed with a mess of overwhelming emotions that I couldn’t release or even begin to pick apart.
 My relationships with everyone - including myself were falling apart and I was surviving rather than living, just going through the motions.